 - On the patient’s future return visit, each image can be compared with its earlier picture.

 - This would depend on the patient’s risk analysis.

 - Most people require an annual visit.
-However following the diagnosis of a melanoma, patients are seen every 3-6 months, for the following 2 years.
+However, following the diagnosis of melanoma, patients are seen every 3-6 months, for the following 2 years.
 This is then followed by annual visits.